-Known as the latest uplift with the largest area and the highest elevation, Tibetan Plateau is honored as the "Roof of the World" and the "Third Pole of the Earth" in addition to the South Pole and the North Pole.
+Known as the latest uplift with the largest area and the highest elevation, Tibetan Plateau is honored as the "Roof of the World" and the "Third Pole of the Earth".
 Tibet is the main part of the Tibetan Plateau.

 Administrative Region of Tibet